“Fruitcake Gets Bum Rap”-a quirky individual

 2 Tbs. apricot brandy

-½ cup apricot brandy, for soaking
+½ cup apricot brandy and cheesecloth

 Combine nuts and fruits.
 Stir together flour, sugar, baking powder, and salt.
 Add to nut mixture, tossing to coat well.
 Beat eggs till frothy; add the 2 Tbs. brandy.
 Pour egg mixture over fruit mixture; mix well.
 Pour batter into greased and floured 9 x 5 x 3 loaf dish or pan.
 Bake in 300 degree oven 1 hour and 45 minutes.
 (If you use a dark pan, perhaps lower the temperature a few degrees or test for doneness a few minutes early.)

 When the cake cools, wrap in clean cheese-cloth.
 Dribble apricot Brandy over all sides until soaked.
 Wrap in aluminum foil.
 You may add more brandy later, if you wish.
-Store the cake at least a week.
+Store the cake at least week.